Monday, May 30, 2022

 Expenses are adjusted to reflect the cancelled conference at which she was to present her ethics research on the advertising of academic practices.
 Her lingering disappointment is lightened by a positive change in the ledgers.

-Accounts done, she logs onto the Teaching Service Queries site to find another thirty-three students have cleared the parameters of her Pre-service Application Criteria: twenty-four undergraduate and nine graduate.
+Accounts done, she logs onto the Teaching Service Queries site (the TSQ) to find another thirty-three students have cleared the parameters of her Pre-service Application Criteria: twenty-four undergraduate and nine graduate.
 The Application Analytics rate ten as very good fits, all of whom she forwards to her Proxy so he can schedule and conduct any necessary Pre-service Interviews.
 She asks in the correspondence if he thinks any are promising candidates for her new online course.

 Management is concluded just in time, as her children stir into the hallway.